-I was teaching at the State University when I got offered a job to be “resort biologist”.
+I was teaching at the State University when I got offered a job to be a “resort biologist”.
 I thought that was so intriguing.
 So without knowing much about tourism or resorts, I took it!

 How has your view on responsible tourism changed over the years?
 Which observations have you made; lessons learned?

 I have always believed in the power of collective action, of small steps eventually creating big strides of change.
 And after many years of encouraging, training, empowering people in the various levels of resort operations, I still believe that.
 Ultimately, top-down will accelerate things.

 I’ve also learned to think and act multi-disciplinary: beyond the realm of tourism.

 As Director of Sustainability at El Nido Resorts in the Philippines, you are in charge of a dedicated team involved in environmental stewardship and conservation.
 Which aspects do you find the most difficult, of running this “green team”?